How to Clean a Menorah

 how to clean a menorah

-Hanukkah is over, the gifts are unwrapped, the dreidel has spun its last spun, and all the latkes eaten.
-Although it's tempting to put your menorah away without cleaning and forget about it until next year, you'll have happy when you have a clean one next Hanukkah!
+Hanukkah is over, the gifts are unwrapped, the dreidel has spun its last spin, and all the latkes eaten.
+Although it's tempting to put your menorah away without cleaning and forget about it until next year, you'll be happy when you have a clean one next Hanukkah!
 Or, display your beautiful menorah all year.
-There are some really gorgeous modern menorahs you wont want to put away!
+There are some really gorgeous modern menorahs you won't want to put away!
 So how do you clean the candle wax off your menorah?
 Here are our top 7 tips for preventing and cleaning a waxy menorah.

 What is a Menorah?

 First things first: what is a menorah?
 Hanukkah is also known as the Festival of Lights.
 We rejoice in the miracle of one day of oil lasting 8 nights during the rededication of the Second Temple.
-Because of this. we light a candelabra with 8 candles (plus a shamash aka the leader candle) for eight nights during Hanukkah aka a Hanukiah or a Menorah.
-It's a joyful celebration, until it comes time to clean!
+Because of this, we light a candelabra with 8 candles (plus a shamash aka the leader candle) for eight nights during Hanukkah aka a Hanukiah or a Menorah.

 How Do You Clean a Menorah?

 1. Hot water: Put your menorah in a heat-proof container such as a large pan and pour hot water over the menorah until the wax melts off and floats to the top.
 Wipe off extra wax with a towel.
-Be careful that the wax doesn't drip into the sink drain as this can clog your drain!
-You can also spot clean by warming with a hair dryer (high heat, low fan).
-If your menorah is glass or ceramic, start with warm water to slowly warm the menorah so it does not crack from the change in temperature.
+Be careful that the wax doesn't drip into the sink drain.

-2. Freeze the menorah: Put your menorah in the freezer for 30 minutes - a hours until the wax hardens, and then peel it off.
-Ice cubes help with spot cleaning.
-This works best with metal menorahs as glass or ceramic menorahs may crack under the temperature change.
+2. Freeze the menorah: Put your menorah in the freezer for 30 minutes to an hour until the wax hardens, and then peel it off.

-3. The oven method: Put your menorah on a foil or parchment-lined sheet pan in the oven on the lowest temperature setting for a few minutes until the wax melts off.
-Very carefully (it's hot!) turn over the menorah so the wax comes out of the holders too.
-Then simple throw away the foil and you have a clean menorah!
-This works best with metal menorahs as ceramic and glass can crack under temperature changes.
+3. The oven method: Put your menorah on a foil-lined sheet pan in the oven on the lowest temperature setting for a few minutes until the wax melts off.
+Carefully turn over the menorah so the wax comes out of the holders too.

-4. The oil method: Prevent wax from sticking by coating your menorah with non-stick cooking spray to help the wax from not sticking if it drips.
+4. The oil method: Prevent wax from sticking by coating your menorah with non-stick cooking spray.
 (Do not use on precious metals.)

-5. Beeswax and dripless candles: It helps to use beeswax or dripless Hanukkah candles to prevent the wax from dripping in the first place!
-Or try freezing your candles before lighting.
-It helps prevent drips!
+5. Beeswax and dripless candles: Use beeswax or dripless Hanukkah candles to prevent the wax from dripping in the first place!

-6. Drip cups: You can also line your menorah with drip cups or foil to catch any drips.
+6. Drip cups: Line your menorah with drip cups or foil to catch any drips.

 7. Love the wax: Can't get all the wax off?
 Let it be!
-We actually love the look of a little wax on the menorah to show it's well-loved for many years.
-The wax is filled with memories!
+We actually love the look of a little wax on the menorah to show it's well-loved.

 0 comments